downlinko/downlinko.github.io/_posts/development/2018-07-28-download-install-maven-3-2-2-windows.md

 ---
-title: "Download and Install Maven 3.2.2 on Windows"
+title: "Download and Install Apache Maven 3.2.2 on Windows"
-permalink: /download-install-maven-3-2-2-windows.html
+permalink: /download-install-apache-maven-3-2-2-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Apache Maven 3.2.2 on Windows 10."
 date: 2018-07-28
 last_modified_at: 2018-07-28